dpmagill/iphys-toolbox/README.md

 - DSP System Toolbox
 - Optimization Toolbox

 3. Download the folder that contains the functions for FacePulseRate.
 This folder is named 'FacePulseRate'.
 As of October 2020, FacePulseRate can be found on Github.com under the username 'dpmagill' as a fork to McDuff and Blackford's (2019) iPhys Toolbox.
-The examples that follow assume FacePulseRate was downloaded to the arbitrary location of "C:\Users\User1\Downloads\FacePulseRate".

 ### Recommendations on the Input Video and Physical Environment